6 Best Life Insurance Companies in New Jersey 2023

 A boilerplate policy may be fine for some people, but we knew many New Jersey residents would appreciate the opportunity to add riders to customize a policy to suit their needs and circumstances.

-It can sometimes be difficult to obtain life insurance if you’re over 60, have an illness, or have a smoking habit, which is why we included companies that have some coverage available for people in these categories.
+It can sometimes be difficult to obtain life insurance if you’re over 60, have an illness, or have a smoking habit.
+We included companies that have some coverage available for people in these categories.

 Which Should You Buy: Whole Life or Term Life?

-A question we hear frequently about life insurance is whether it’s better to buy term life or whole life insurance.
+A question we frequently hear about life insurance is whether it’s better to buy term or whole life insurance.

 As a rule, term life insurance is best suited to younger people, particularly those with children, because it provides additional coverage while their children are underage.